IGLUE-project/escapp/README.md

 # Escapp
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Escapp is an open-source web platform for creating, conducting, and sharing educational escape rooms.
-The source code is publicly available under a free software licence (GNU General Public License v3.0).
-The last releases can be seen [here]([https://github.com/IGLUE-project/escapp/releases)).
-More detailed information about this software is available in the [Wiki]([https://github.com/IGLUE-project/escapp/blob/master/public/pdf/Escapp_manual_EN.pdf](https://github.com/IGLUE-project/escapp/wiki)).
+Its source code is publicly available under a free software licence (GNU General Public License v3.0).
+The last releases can be found [here](https://github.com/IGLUE-project/escapp/releases).
+More detailed information about this software is available in the [wiki](https://github.com/IGLUE-project/escapp/wiki).

 <br>